Flows of antimicrobial resistance and pathogens through environment to food chain

 Solutions

-The aim of this project is to quantify the flow of antimicrobial resistance (AMR) genes and pathogens from the environment to the food chain and directly to humans in the farm environment.
+The aim of this project is to quantify the flow of ARG and pathogens from the environment to the food chain and directly to humans in the farm environment.
 We are integrating social science work to understand the perceptions farmers have of the link between antimicrobial use and antimicrobial resistance.
 Both quantitative and qualitative data is being used to develop a risk assessment model based on the source-pathway-receptor principle.

 Understanding the flow of bacterial antimicrobial resistance genes and pathogenic E. coli through soils, animals, and humans

-We are better understanding the flow of bacterial antimicrobial resistance genes and pathogenic E. coli through soils, animals, and humans.
+We are attempting to obtain a better understanding of the flow of bacterial ARG and pathogenic E. coli through soils, animals, and humans.
 To quantify antibiotics in soils, we are developing new methods to track the transmission of ARG from sources through the environment to the food chain under different farming practices.
 Soils and manures are known sources of ARG, with water sources acting as conduits between environments, but little is known about how farming practices may influence the transmission of ARG from these sources to the food chain.

 This project links to the work done in the Emerging Water Futures project on antibiotic and ARG quantification methods in soils, manures and crops and some shared aspects of Bayesian Belief Network modelling.